ctrl-freaks/freezeframe.js/packages/freezeframe/README.md

 Version 4.x no longer requires or supports jQuery.
 If you want to use freezeframe as a jQuery plugin, check out [freezeframe v3.0.10](https://github.com/ctrl-freaks/freezeframe.js/tree/archived/3.0.10).

+## TypeScript

-Freezeframe is now built in TypeScript, and offers consumable type definitions and improved input validation!
+Freezeframe is now built in TypeScript!
+The library will still support usage in JavaScript, but if your project uses TypeScript, you'll have access to Freezeframe's type definitions, improved input validation, and depending on your IDE/text editor, autocompletion/intellisense.

 To get started using the TypeScript beta: